 Pro-tip: We prefer a lighter meat sauce on pasta so for a more meaty sauce increase the amount of pork/beef and sausage.

-1 Cook the Pasta: Cook the rigatoni to al dente about two minutes less than what is recommended in the package directions.
+1. Cook the Pasta: Preheat the oven to 375°F. Cook the rigatoni to al dente about two minutes less than what is recommended on the package directions.

-2. Sauté the Ingredients: Preheat the oven to 375°F. While the pasta is cooking, sauté the onions in extra virgin olive oil in a skillet for about 2 minutes or until tender then add the fennel seeds, pepper flakes, garlic, oregano, ground pork (or beef), and ground sausage.
-Cook until the pork and sausage is lightly brown.
+2. Sauté the Ingredients: While the pasta is cooking, sauté the onions in extra virgin olive oil in a skillet for about 2 minutes or until tender then add the fennel seeds, pepper flakes, garlic, oregano, ground beef (or pork), and ground sausage.
+Cook until the pork and sausage are lightly brown.

-4. Bake the Rigatoni al Forno: In a 9×13 baking dish add one-half of the meat sauce and pasta then gently fold in the pieces of mozzarella cheese.
-Layer the remaining pasta and meat sauce and top with dollops of ricotta.
-Sprinkle shredded Parmigiano Reggiano along with the chopped parsley and basil.
+Top with the remaining meat sauce and shredded mozzarella.
+Sprinkle with shredded Parmigano Reggiano.
 Bake for 20-25 minutes or until the top is golden brown and the cheese is bubbly.
 Rest the pasta casserole for 5-10 minutes before serving.
-Serve with an additional garnish of fresh basil.
+Serve with a garnish of fresh basil and parsley.

 Make-Ahead and Storage